Zollinger-Harned Company Building: Sovereign Building

 The Whitehall Mall store was sold to Leh's.
-However, for several years the flagship store on Hamilton Street in Allentown remained vacant.
-It was added to the National Register of Historic Places in 1979.
+For several years, the flagship store on Hamilton Street in Allentown remained vacant.

 In December 1982, the Allentown store was purchased by Sovereign Realty and Development.
 The building was renovated and reopened as the Sovereign Building in May 1984.
 Renovations included a glass-arched entrance from a pedestrian plaza between Hamilton and Court streets leading to a "grapefruit-domed" lobby with a decor of antique brass, mirrors, greenery and wing-backed chairs.
 The main floor and basement were developed into retail spaces, while the upper floors were turned into forty-two private office suites.

 Sovereign later went into financial difficulties and the building was sold at a sheriff's sale on September 22, 1989.

+The Zollinger-Harned Company Building was added to the National Register of Historic Places in 1979.

+21st century

-Today the building is operated as an office building by an owner who resides in Philadelphia.
+The building now operates as an office building with an owner who resides in Philadelphia.